 To finish the post, I would like to point out that, instead of claiming that storytelling is dead, we should better ask ourselves if it has (really) died.

 Personally, I agree with Steve Danning’s point of view and share his negative answer to this question.

 Storytelling isn’t dead.

 - Speaking of storytelling 1.0, it’s unidirectional, with closed endings.
 It starts with a “Once upon a time” and ends with a “And they lived happily ever after”.

 - On the other hand, storytelling 2.0 is bi-directional, with both changed and open endings.
 It starts with a “Twice upon a time” and ends with a “And they lived…”.

 - In the end, storytelling 3.0 is interactive and has multiple endings.
-It starts with a “Three times upon a time” and ends the way the audience chooses.
+It starts with a “Three times upon a time” and ends the way the audience decides.

 A Writing-Friendly Question: What is, in your opinion, storytelling 3.0?